 engines.
 Its monocoque structure was made of light alloy, which saw Armstrong Whitworth move away from their usual steel tube construction.
 Trials of the Royal Air Force's new bomber were done in

-Autumn 1936 at Martlehsam Heath by the Aircraft and Armament Experimental Establishment.
+Autumn 1936 at Martlehsam Heath by the Aeroplane and Armament Experimental Establishment.
 A second prototype would have a specially written specification for it, B.21/35, and this made its maiden

 flight on the 24th February 1937, powered by the Tiger XI engine, and was flown by Charles Turner Hughes.